-At the Annual General Meeting of Shareholders, the following resolutions were adopted:
+At the Annual General Meeting of Shareholders, the following advisory vote was held and the following resolutions were adopted:

-The appointment of Ms Van Lier Lels and the reappointment of Ms Menssen as members of the Supervisory Board
+The appointment of Ad Melkert and Jeroen Hoencamp as members of the Supervisory Board

 With respect to the last three bullets, see also the section 'Articles of association, share acquisition, reduction and increase of issued share capital' below.

 The agenda, resolutions and voting results for each resolution, the presentations given during the meeting and a webcast of the meeting are available on our website in Dutch and English.
 Minutes of the meeting are available in Dutch only.

 In the event of PostNL’s dissolution and liquidation, the assets remaining after payment of all debts and liquidation expenses are to be distributed in the following order of preference: firstly, to the holders of all outstanding preference shares B (if any), the nominal amount paid up on these shares plus accumulated dividends for preceding years that have not yet been paid; and secondly, to holders of ordinary shares in proportion to their shareholdings.